-Probation - Students who violate any of the administrative or conduct policies and are placed on probation or dismissed at the discretion of the Program Director.
+Probation - Students who violate any of the administrative or conduct policies and are placed on probation or dismissed at the discretion of the Course Coordinator.
 Students placed on probation will be notified in writing along with the specific probation plan.
 A student who fails to comply with the terms of the probation will be dismissed from the course.

-Course Dismissal - A student may be dismissed from the course for not satisfying the academic or student professional code of conduct polices outlined in this handbook.
+Course Dismissal - A student may be dismissed from the course for not satisfying the academy or disciplinary polices and rules outlined in this handbook.
 Those include, but are not limited to:

-- Failure to meet academic standards as outlined in the grading policy - Failure to meet the conditions of a probation plan - Failure to meet course requirements during any phase of the course - Substantial or repeated violation(s) of the standards of ethics, professional behavior and conduct set forth in this handbook - Breech of patient confidentiality - Repeated absences, tardiness, or early departure from classes

-- A student who is disruptive, argumentative, disrespectful to other students or instructors, or shows any violent behavior - Sexual or any other form of illegal harassment - Theft, destruction, or misuse of property - Possession of weapons during class or at clinical sites - Use, possession, or under the influence of alcohol or illegal drugs - Repeated or substantial failure to comply with the rules of the classroom, clinical experience, or field internship - Failure or refusal to participate in necessary investigatory proceedings for an incident or unusual occurrence
+- Failure to meet academic standards as outlined in the grading policy - Failure to meet the conditions of a probation plan - Failure to meet course requirements during any phase of the course - Substantial or repeated violation(s) of the standards of ethics, professional behavior and conduct set forth in this handbook - Repeated absences, tardiness, or early departure from classes - A student who is disruptive, argumentative, disrespectful to other students or instructors, or shows any violent behavior - Repeated or substantial failure to comply with the rules of the classroom, clinical experience, or field internship - Failure or refusal to participate in necessary investigatory proceedings for an incident or unusual occurrence